rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards.md

 ### Interrupt

 To allow Switches or other devices to notify the Core of something notable, an interrupt pin is implemented.
 There's no standard for what the interrupt means.
 Devices that do not otherwise communicate with the Core must clear the interrupt within 1 second.
-Devbices that communicate with the Core can assert the interrupt until acknowledged.
+Devices that communicate with the Core can assert the interrupt until acknowledged.

 The interrupt pin is pulled to 3.3v by the Core, and the other device(s) can ground it to trigger the interrupt.
 This allows for different logic levels, as well as multiple devices to interrupt at once without bus contention.